 Introduction to Functional Testing

 Functional testing is testing based on an analysis of the specifications of a component or system’s functionality.
 The specified behavior based upon ISO 9126 is considered to be done focusing on suitability, interoperability testing, security, compliance, and accuracy.
 Techniques used for functional testing are often specifications based, but experienced-based techniques can also be used.
-Test conditions and test cases are derived from the functionality of the system or component, to design test, a model may be developed such as a state transition model, process model or plain language specification
+Test conditions and test cases are derived from the functionality of the system or component, to design a test, a model may be developed, such as a state transition model, process model or plain language specification.

 What is Software Testing?